The disturbing disappearance of Daylenn Pua from Hawaii’s Stairway To Heaven walkway

 Daylenn Pua last facebook post February 26, 2015

-There is a discrepancy in the dates in the media as it is widely reported that Pua went missing on February 27, 2015, the day that he was meant to have gotten on the bus.
-Yet his last Facebook post says he started hiking the Stairway to Heaven on February 26.
-So either he postponed his hike for a day, or the date of the disappearance is inaccurate.
+There is a discrepancy in the reported dates surrounding Moke Pua's disappearance.
+Most sources claim he went missing on February 27, 2015, the day he was supposed to board a bus.
+However, his last Facebook post indicates he began hiking the Haiku Stairs on February 26.
+This raises questions: did he delay his hike by a day, or is the reported date of his disappearance inaccurate?

-It’s possible that he went hiking on the 26th and didn’t return, and after 24 hours, the police department filed him as a missing person on February 27.
-He was reported missing by his grandmother when he failed to come home, and this was the 27th, one day after the hike.
+It's possible that Moke started his hike on the 26th and didn't return.
+After 24 hours, his grandmother reported him missing on February 27 when he failed to come home.
+This suggests he was officially reported missing the day after his hike.

 The mystery man

-Honolulu police said Pua texted pictures of himself indicating he was on the trail of the Haiku Stairs at around 11.00 am despite what he’d told his grandmother.
-He hasn’t been seen or heard from since.
+Honolulu police reported that Pua texted pictures of himself on the Haiku Stairs trail around 11.00 am, despite having told his grandmother he wouldn't go.
+Since then, he has neither been seen nor heard from.

 Daylenn Pua picture showing an unrecognized man following him on the hiking trail.